Helping Young People

 How you can help

 Before approaching your child about potential abuse in their relationship, consider reaching out for support or guidance.
-As a parent or caretaker, your instinct is to protect your child.
+As a parent or caregiver, your instinct is to protect your child.
 However, reacting strongly or suddenly to any situation could cause your child to shut down and isolate themselves from the safe and supportive people in their lives.

 When you are ready, approach the conversation from a place of concern and empathy.

 - Saying things to your child like “I’m concerned about you, and it’s not okay for anyone to be treated like this” can help your child hear your concerns.
 It’s important never to imply that they brought something on themselves or did something to deserve abuse.

 - Focus on negative behaviors, not the person.
 Attacking your child’s partner can cause your child to become defensive and resistant to help.

 - Encourage your child to reach out for help from a teen dating violence program, advocate, or counselor.

 LifeWire has a full-time Youth Advocate who works directly with teens experiencing dating violence.
 Call our 24-Hour Helpline at 425-746-1940 or check out our Youth Advocacy Flyer for more information.